 You think your tomatoes are better than the ones we grow here in Jersey?

 Our little state grows some of the best the world has to offer.
 Residents here at the Jersey Shore anticipate the tomato harvest impatiently, and backyard gardeners bubble with joy speaking of their first ripe tomatoes of the season.
-I wonder if it has a clue how much it is adored.

 Of the many ways to highlight the flavor of this savory fruit, one of my favorite things to transform these beauties into is salsa.
 It's great served over grilled chicken or scooped onto tortilla chips (my personal favorite).
 No matter how you serve it, it's perfect on a hot summer day.